ThomasGaul/ThomasGaul.github.io/_publications/2024-ReferComm.md

 issue: #
 pages: #
 publisher: #
 citation: 'Gaul, T. M. and Eduardo, I. J. (2024).
-Cognitive distinctions as a language for cognitive science: Comparing methods of description in a model of referential communication.
-In Review.'
+Cognitive distinctions as a language for cognitive science: Comparing methods of description in a model of referential communication. <i>In Review</i>.'
 project: 'Distinctions'
 ---